Goto - Tutorials

 Title - Description - Promo Text

-is short (30 char) so make the wording strong.
+is short (usually 30 char) so make the wording strong.
 Include a keyword in title because: It Is Searchable

-may want to use keywords only and omit your app's name here; especially if your App Name doesn't include a keyword.
+may want to use keywords only and omit your app name here; especially if your App Name doesn't include a keyword.

 A well written description

-At Google Play, the App Description is searchable; so optimize with several keywords - phrases, at the beginning of the description text.
+At Google Play, and most stores that offer a 'Search Apps' feature, the App Description is searchable; so optimize with several keywords - phrases, at the beginning of the description text.

 Review top downloaded similar Apps at Google,